-Yet some people go about the world without remorse or conscience.
-Sociopaths that are incapable of empathy or guilt.
+Some people go about the world without remorse or conscience.
+Sociopaths are incapable of empathy or guilt.
 I wonder, are they born that way?

-Somehow I think they are.
+Somehow I think they are born that way.
 They come into the world perhaps, with something indefinably missing.
-What are your thoughts on this?

 Research suggests that as much as 50% of sociopathy is inherited.